Cooperation and Competition when Bidding for Complex Projects: Centralized and Decentralized Perspectives: Centralized Formation of Teams

-The proof of Theorem~\ref{thm:existenceOfSNE} is constructive, however it requires considering all feasible coalitions, and so, leads to the potentially high complexity.
-On the other hand, if the salaries of the agents can be rational numbers, we can find the salary function in SNE by a polynomial reduction to the \textsc{FCFC} problem.
-This result is particularly interesting if the salaries of the agents have high granularity; rounding such a rational solution gives the integral solution which might not be exactly correct, but the error has a small magnitude.
+Interestingly, there is no analogous result for hourly salary model (see Proposition~\ref{prop:sneNotExistsInHourly} in Appendix~ \ref{app:proofs}).
+The proof of Theorem~\ref{thm:existenceOfSNE} is constructive, but it requires considering all feasible teams and, so, leads to potentially high computational complexity.
+Finding an efficient algorithm for the problem of finding Strong Nash Equilibria in the project salary model is open.
+On the other hand, if the salaries of the agents can be rational numbers, we can find the salary function in SNE by a polynomial reduction to the \textsc{FCFT} problem.
+This result is particularly meaningful if the salaries have high granularity; rounding such a rational solution gives an integral solution which is nearly perfect.

-\begin{proposition} In the project salary model, if the salaries of the agents are rational, then finding a Strong Nash Equilibrium can be solved in time $O(n^3\log(nv)\textit{fcfc}))$, where $\textit{fcfc}$ is the complexity of the problem \textsc{FCFC}. \end{proposition} \begin{proof} First, we solve a single instance of the \textsc{FCFC} problem to find $N^{*} = N_{\coal^{*}(N)}$.
-Next, similarly as in the proof of Theorem~\ref{thm:existenceOfSNE}, we introduce the variables $\salary_i, i \in N^{*}$ and the inequalities (also the same as in the proof of Theorem~\ref{thm:existenceOfSNE}).
-If we find the values $\salary_i, i \in N^{*}$ satisfying all the inequalities, then the values $\salary_i, i \in N^{*}$, together with the minimal salaries of the agents outside of $N^{*}$, will form a Strong Nash Equilibrium.
+\begin{proposition} In the project salary model, if the salaries are rational, then finding a Strong Nash Equilibrium can be solved in time $O(n^3\log(nv)\textit{FCFT}))$, where $\textit{FCFT}$ is the complexity of the problem \textsc{FCFT}.
+Checking whether a given vector of the asking salaries $\langle \salary_i \rangle, i \in N$ is a Strong Nash Equilibrium can be solved in time $O(\textit{FCFT})$, where $\textit{FCFT}$ is the complexity of the problem \textsc{FCFT}. \end{proposition}

-The set of inequalities given in the proof of Theorem~\ref{thm:existenceOfSNE} is a linear program; there are, however, exponentially many constraints (a constraint for each possible coalition).
-We construct a separation oracle by a polynomial reduction to the \textsc{FCFC} problem.
-Since ellipsoid method~\cite{ellipsoidMethod} requires $O(n^{3}L)$ calls to the separation oracle~\cite{journals/mor/FreundV09} (where $L$ is the size of the representation of the problem; here $L = O(\log(nv))$), this allows us to solve the linear program in time $O(n^{3}\log(nv) fcfc)$.

-To check whether all the inequalities are satisfied, it is sufficient to solve \textsc{FCFC} with the following parameters.
-The minimal salaries of the agents from $N^{*}$ are set to the values of the variables $\salary_i$ ($\forall_{i \in N^{*}} \iminsalary{i} := \salary_i$).
-The minimal salaries of the agents outside of $N^{*}$ are left unmodified.
-Let $\coal$ denote the solution of such instance of the \textsc{FCFC} problem.
-There exists a not-satisfied inequality if and only if $N_\coal \neq N^{*}$.
-The not-satisfied inequality is the inequality that corresponds to the coalition $\coal \neq \coal^*$.
-This completes the proof. \end{proof}